Introduction to Penny Stocks

 It can also include securities of private companies with or without any active trading market.

-- The customer shall first agree for the transaction and a written agreement to this effect must be made and shall be obtained from the customer;
+- The customer shall first agree to the transaction, and a written agreement to this effect must be made and shall be obtained from the customer;

 - A disclosure document which reveals the risks of investing in penny stocks must be furnished to the customer;